ag2718/ag2718.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm Aarush, a current student at MIT where I'm completing my B.S. in Computer Science and Engineering, Physics, along with an M.Eng. in Computer Science and Engineering.
-My current research focus is optimizing neural network inference on FPGAs: as part of the [MIT-CERN Particle Physics Collaboration](https://web.mit.edu/lns/research/ppc.html) under Philip Harris, I'm working on low-latency ($\lessapprox 10\;\text{ns}$) and resource-efficient inference for tiny neural networks processing high-throughput data streams at the Large Hadron Collider.
+My current research focus is optimizing neural network inference on FPGAs: as part of the [MIT-CERN Particle Physics Collaboration](https://web.mit.edu/lns/research/ppc.html) under Philip Harris, I'm working on low-latency (∼10 ns) and resource-efficient inference for tiny neural networks processing high-throughput data streams at the Large Hadron Collider.

-In the past, I've worked on distributed systems at [Stripe](https://stripe.com), ML research and eng at [Emerald Innovations](https://emeraldinno.com), and more.
+In the past, I've worked on distributed systems at [Stripe](https://stripe.com), ML research and engineering at [Emerald Innovations](https://emeraldinno.com), and more.
 My interests span AI research, systems and software engineering, and hardware engineering (digital design).